izkreny/website-size/README.md

 #### WEBSITE-SIZE

-    $ `website-size [OPTIONS] URL`
+    $ website-size [OPTIONS] URL

 `website-size.sh` is using following Wget options:
 - `--recursive` or `-r` - Turn on recursive retrieving.
 - `--level=inf` or `-l 0` - Specify recursion maximum depth level, i.e., sets infinite recursion depth.
 You can override this option while invoking script, e.g.:
         $ website-size -l 1 http://example.com/image-gallery.html
 This is useful if you want to estimate size of all elements (e.g., images) presented solely in image-gallery.html webpage.
 - `--spider` - Convert Wget to Web spider, i.e., do not download the pages, just check that they are there.
 - `--server-response` or `-S` - Print the headers sent by HTTP server.
 - `--no-directories` or `-nd` - Don't create a hierarchy of directories when retrieving recursively.
 Wget will otherwise create an empty hierarchy of directories that we really do not need for our use case.
 - `--output-file=logfile` or `-o logfile` - Log all messages to *logfile*.
-In our case *logfile* is equal to `/tmp/wget-website-size-log` which allow script to calculate estimated size of the website.
+In our case *logfile* is equal to `/tmp/wget-website-size-log` which allows to calculate estimated size of the website.
 You can override this option while invoking script, e.g.:
         $ website-size -o log http://example.com
 In that case Wget will log all messages into `log` file and `website-size.sh` script will at the end print out **Unable to calculate estimated size.** message.
 In this case you can use `analyze-wget-log.sh` script to estimate size of the website or specific type of files.

 Other useful Wget options that you can use while invoking script: